-Students have opinions— I want them to be able to express these opinions through their writing in a way that is clear and understandable to the reader.
-My goal is to motivate students using engaging literature and class discussions as agents to help formulate arguments and then provide the necessary skills and language to adequately communicate their ideas within the conventions of academic writing.
+Students have opinions, and I want them to be able to express these opinions in their writing in a way that is clear and understandable.
+My goal is to motivate students using engaging literature and class discussions as agents to help formulate arguments.
+Then we will integrate the standards for academic writing, which allow students to communicate their ideas persuasively.
+This class focuses on the foundational understanding of literary devices, their identification and critical examination, indispensable to thoughtful discussion and sophisticated literary analysis.

 There are ten modules in this class – nine associated to the novels we read and analyze.
 Homework assignments are posted on the classroom site on Mondays to be submitted by end of week on Friday.
-Typical weekly assignments include: readings of text and supplemental materials, defining literary and/or vocabulary terms associated to readings and some type of writing assignment due each week with a major essay due at the end of each month.
+Typical weekly assignments include the following: readings of text and supplemental materials, defining literary and/or vocabulary terms associated to readings, and some type of writing assignment due each week with a major essay due at the end of each month.
 Class recordings are posted on Fridays.

 Who should enroll?

-This class is for 8th—10th grades who want to develop the necessary skills and competencies of conventions for academic writing and the writing process.
-(Older/younger students should contact the instructor.)
+This class is for 8th-10th graders who want to develop the necessary skills and competencies for academic writing and the writing process.
+No prerequisite course work is required, but student should be able to craft a 5-paragraph essay.

 - High speed, broadband Internet